Auckland Castle - The Auckland Project

 These rooms contained delicate plasterwork and sumptuous furnishings in the fashionable Gothic style.

 Among the finest surviving examples of Wyatt’s work in the country, they form a grand processional route through the Castle to the Throne Room.

 These interiors have been conserved and visitors can marvel at Wyatt’s original scheme as they explore the Castle.

 You can find hundreds of years of hidden history within these walls.
 Come and walk these northern corridors of power and let the Prince Bishops tell you their stories.

 The Castle is also home to another family of well-known residents.
 Jacob and his Twelve Sons, an impressive series of paintings by the Spanish master Francisco de Zurbarán, have hung in the Long Dining Room since they were purchased by Bishop Trevor in 1756.

 The Bishop Trevor Gallery is named after Richard Trevor, who was Bishop of Durham from 1752 to 1771.
 Bishop Trevor played an important role in the story of Auckland Castle, having purchased the series of paintings of Jacob and his Twelve Sons by Francisco de Zurbarán, which have hung in the Long Dining Room at the Castle for over 250 years.

 The gallery is housed in a series of rooms that were once Bishop Trevor’s private apartments.
 Designed by John Carr (1723 – 1807), who was one of the most renowned architects of the day, they were originally known as the North Apartments and look out across the River Wear in the valley below.
-It will house a programme of special exhibitions of fine art, with a focus on European painting from the medieval period to the present day.
-The displays will include masterpieces on loan from private collections and institutions.
+It houses a programme of special exhibitions of fine art, with a focus on European painting from the medieval period to the present day.
+The displays include masterpieces on loan from private collections and institutions.

 |Ticket Type||Ticket Tariff|